 5. Don't Worry

-When learning how to make dogs get along, many pet owners become stressed about the future relationship between the two dogs.
+When pet owners are just learning how to make dogs get along, many of them become stressed about the future relationship between the two dogs.
 But if the dogs have a scuffle, don't worry about the next fight.
 Don't think about what will happen next at this point just yet.

 If one dog has excessive energy, it may be a bit annoying to the other dog.
 When learning how to make dogs get along, it can be very helpful to burn some of that energy before allowing the dogs to be together.

 Go for a walk, play a game of fetch or just run around the yard for a few minutes before getting the dogs together.
 While the energetic dog will still be quite excited, burning the excess energy first will be a big help.

 If the dogs will be living together, make sure the hyperactive dog gets plenty of exercise on a regular basis.
 It may also be beneficial to give the less active dog a safe place to get away when they need a break, like a kennel or their own bed area.